Sandro096/CPT_DoubleSite/README.md

 - ACLs are applied directionally to limit traffic from guest/employee VLANs to sensitive server VLANs and to restrict management access to specific admin hosts/VLANs.
 - NAT exemptions are applied where VPN traffic must avoid translation.
 - Syslog servers per site enable local log aggregation and make forensic correlation and VPN troubleshooting easier.
-- Sensitive credentials and private notes are intentionally excluded from this public documentation.